magejosh/wizards-choice/docs/technical_documentation.md

 - **AXIOM 9**: Design spells in sets with complementary effects to encourage strategic combinations.
 - **AXIOM 10**: Maintain clear documentation of spell effects and interactions for future expansion.

+### Spell Cache Invalidation
+- After editing and saving spells (via the CMX or any tool), the in-memory spell cache must be cleared using the `clearSpellCache` function from `src/lib/spells/spellData.ts`.
+- This ensures the game reloads the latest spell data from the XML file and displays all updates immediately.
+- The CMX now calls this automatically after a successful save.

 ## Spell Scroll System

 The spell scroll system provides an alternative method for players to acquire and use spells beyond the standard deck-building mechanics.